 With an 11 – 12 hour drive (or 710 – 790 miles from Plano, TX depending on the route you take) you can load up the station wagon or minivan and drive south towards the Gulf Coast.

-It’s a little closer than the 30a beaches and Panama City, which are also great spots for Texan travellers to head to for white sandy beaches and clear water.
+It’s a little closer than the 30a beaches and Panama City, which are also great spots for Texan travelers to head to for white sandy beaches and clear water.

-Destin itself is flanked by Fort Walton Beach and Okaloosa Island, which are also very popular places to stay and allow you to enjoy Destin itself without the hustle and bustle.
+Destin itself is flanked by one of the famous Destin beaches, Fort Walton Beach and Okaloosa Island, which are also very popular places to stay and allow you to enjoy Destin itself without the hustle and bustle.

 (Plano Moms uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 Full disclosure)

 The South option via the I-45 and East on I-10 is the longest route and most Moms avoid that option.

 Going East on the I-20 to Shreveport and south on the I-49 via Alexandria and stopping at Baton Rouge for the night to break up the drive and then East on the I-10 to Mobile and then to Destin.

 On our last trip, we stopped in Baton Rouge and stayed at the Residence Inn Baton Rouge Towne Center at Cedar Lodge, which was in walking distance to a number of great restaurants and a Starbucks.

 Breakfast was also included and we enjoyed a suite with it’s own kitchen to use.

 Load up your Roadtrippers App , to plot some good stopping points and places to eat for the drive.